What is a Life Cycle Assessment? LCA

 Interpretation and evaluation

-This is the process of assessing the overall environmental performance of the product and identifying areas for improvement and potential mitigation strategies.
+This is the process of assessing the areas for improvement and potential mitigation strategies.

 Comparison to industry standards

-The results of the impact assessment can be compared to industry standards or benchmarks to see how the t-shirt compares to other similar products in terms of environmental performance.
+The impact assessment results can be compared to industry standards or benchmarks to see how the t-shirt compares to other similar products in terms of environmental performance.

 Identification of hotspots